NLESC-JCER/cpp2wasm/README.md

     </form>'''
 ```

 The form will be submitted to the '/' path with the POST method.
-In the handler of this route we want to perform the calculation and return the result html page.
+In the handler of this route we want to perform the calculation and return the result HTML page.
 To get the submitted values we use the Flask global [request](https://flask.palletsprojects.com/en/1.1.x/quickstart/#accessing-request-data) object.
-To construct the returned html we use [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals) to replace the variable names with the variable values.
+To construct the returned HTML we use [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals) to replace the variable names with the variable values.

 ```{.python #py-calculate}
 # this Python code snippet is later referred to as <<py-calculate>>